Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 ```

 From checking the distribution of the data, if you look carefully you
-can see that the distribution of feature 3 (blue) has a lot of values in
+can see that the distribution of feature 3 (displayed by the blue curve)
-the extreme right tail.
+has a lot of values in the extreme right tail.

 ``` r
 library(ggplot2)